 A third strand of plot involves a school project that Bit has embarked on with a dour fellow student named Wilkin Rush George III (Samuel Im).
 There’s a small joke about his name being backwards, but more important, the bizarre names may give an indication of a lightheartedness in Birkenmeier’s intentions—Dickens, Wodehouse, and W.C.
 Fields all used funny names for characters, after all.
 Any expectation of full-throated comedy doesn’t pan out; the action plunges into a relentless, forced absurdism.

 Bit hits on Wilkin, who has no interest in her, only in their project.
-He’s designing Claymation figures for a history of prostitutes sent to people in Canada in the 1600s that Bit has written a script for.
+He’s designing Claymation figures for a history of prostitutes shipped to Canadian settlers in Canada in the 1600s that Bit has written a script for.
 At one point, she strips and physically assaults him, yelling, “Just stay here!
 Let her catch us!” and “Make her jealous!”

 In the absence of coherent plot, the designers do some heavy lifting.
 You-Shin Chen’s cluttered kitchen set provides surprises with unexpected entry points for Pigman and Missy.
 Max Archimedes Levitt’s costumes and wigs for Bit fit her character; the colors and styles of the wigs constantly change, but it’s a running joke that loses steam.
 Carolyn Wong’s lighting flickers to signal visits by Pigman and Missy.